wp-plugins/dreamspeed-cdn/readme.txt

 Yes.
 Go to the CDN page and at the bottom is a section "Migrate Existing Files" - If there's a checkbox and a button, you have files to upload, so check the box and press the button.

 The uploader runs in chunks per hour, since it has to upload <em>all</em> image sizes, as well as edit your posts.
 If you have over 20k images, it may NOT work right, however.

+<strong>How long will it take to upload everything?</strong>

+That depends on how many files you have.
+It averages uploading 20 images per-hour, though that can change based on how large the images are and how many resizes you use.

 <strong>How can I check if an image is uploaded?</strong>